 What is needed and when can I apply for loan forgiveness?

-Upon completion of the eight-week covered period, you can apply for loan forgiveness.
+Upon completion of the 24-week covered period, you can apply for loan forgiveness.
 You’ll need:

-- Documentation verifying the number of employees on your company payroll and pay rates for the eight-week period
+- Documentation verifying the number of employees on your company payroll and pay rates for the 24-week period

 - Documentation including checks images, payment receipts, transcripts of accounts, payroll registers or other documents verifying payments for covered purposes